herbeck558/iDAAS-Connect-Clinical-IndustryStandards/README.md

 * HL7 v2 message processing of the most commonly used transactions.
 There is NO version, vendor or other limitation (like Z segment processing)
 * FHIR R4 processing, currently there are almost 30 FHIR resources supported.

-All of these use cases/sceanrios work natively with the CDDEIP (Clinical Data Distribution Enterprise Integration Pattern).
-This pattern automatically moves data from the specific connected data type.
+* Enterprise and/or Organization and/or Application level by message type data distribution of data leveraging the HCDD-EIP.

-# Building and Running
+# Building, Running and Testing

+## Building
 This code can be built (and will be run) with the following command: mvn clean install

+## Packaging
 To repackage the solution to a single jar: mvn package

+## Running

 To Run The Platform:
 1. Make sure Kafka is started (start script is in the platform-scripts directory)